JackMaguire/FancySlideShow/README.md

 #### Conceptual Node ####

 The Conceptual Graph has one Conceptual Node for every slide.
 At any point, a Conceptual Node can be "hard" or "soft".
 Hard Conceptual Nodes pause the engine when they are reached, while soft nodes are not stopped at for longer than a single frame.

+The order that edges are added is very [important](TODO).
+The ordering here matches the order that is defined in the XML and will be preserved when the [Frame Graph](def_frame_graph) is created.

 Every Conceptual Node has: